How Much Car Insurance Do I Need? (2025)

 Comprehensive

-A comprehensive policy can provide coverage against damage to your car from hazards other than an accident, such as theft, vandalism, weather, fire, and collisions with animals.
+A comprehensive policy can provide coverage for damage to your car, such as a broken windshield, from hazards other than an accident, such as theft, vandalism, weather, fire, and collisions with animals.

 This coverage isn’t required by your state either, so you might ask, “How much comprehensive coverage do I need?”
 That can depend on whether you finance or lease your car.
 You may be required to purchase coverage up to the value of your loan or lease.